 Red Seal is Zimbabwe’s most loved and recognised food brand.
 It is one of the country’s top ten Superbrands and cuts across eleven categories and, indeed, is ‘A Part of Every Meal.’
 The Red Seal conveys a guarantee of quality, and, the rosette is the most well-known embodiment of success in Zimbabwe.
 Red Seal was first used in 1925.
 It was a brand developed by the Harris Brothers, who at the time were based in Bulawayo.
 This is why the brand has an affinity with our Southern Region consumers, particularly.
 In 1969 when Palte Harris and, the then, Rhodesia Milling merged to form National Foods, Red Seal became the most well-known brand in its stable and has grown from strength to strength.

-In 1920 Gloria flour was launched in the country.
-It has become Zimbabwe’s revered flour brand and the Self-Raising Flour, in its distinctive blue and gold packaging, is the country’s best selling pre-packed flour.
-Our other variants – Cake, Plain and Brown can always be found in all retail stores countrywide and are growing in popularity..
-Bakeries throughout the country use Standard Flour and All Purpose Flour (APF) in the production of bread and confectionery.
-Gloria is the bakers’ choice, Trusted Since 1920.
+Gloria flour was launched in 1920 and has become Zimbabwe’s most revered flour brand.
+Gloria Self-Raising Flour, in its distinctive blue and gold packaging, is the country’s best-selling prepacked flour.
+Our other variants – Gloria Self Raising Cake Flour, Gloria Cake Flour, Gloria All-Purpose Flour, and Gloria High Fibre are growing in popularity.
+Bakeries throughout the country use Gloria Super White Bread Flour, Gloria Standard Flour, Gloria Cake Flour, and Gloria Biscuit Flour in the production of bread and confectionery.
+Gloria is the Bakers choice, Trusted since 1920.

 Mahatma was established in the 1970’s .
 Mahatma Rice is Zimbabwe’s most cherished rice brand.
 Recently extended into Mahatma Jasmine, Mahatma Basmati and Mahatma Brown variants, Mahatma continues to offer the rice connoisseur the best quality rice in the country.
 Mahatma is truly Perfect Everyday Just like Mum.